SamarthWalse10/gm-Id-Plot-Visualization-Tool/README.md

 `load("/path/to/your/run_gmId_char.ocn")`

 _Result: Spectre will run the high-resolution sweeps.
-Once finished, it will generate `nmos_LUT.csv` and `pmos_LUT.csv` and delete the temporary simulation folders._
+Once finished, it will generate `nmos_LUT.csv` and `pmos_LUT.csv` and delete the temporary simulation folders.
+(This process may take several minutes to execute.)_

 ### Step 4: Visualize the Data